Is gamma-ray burst polarization from photosphere emission?: The characteristics of the GRBs with reported polarization detections

 \subsection{$T_{90}\propto (L_{\text{iso}})^{-0.5}$ correlation for the prompt emission}

-In Figure \ref{fig:T90}, we show the $T_{90}$ (intrinsic) and $L_{\text{iso}}$ distribution for the GRBs with reported polarization detections, along with the high-efficiency sample and the high-energy sample.
-Obviously, the $ T_{90}\propto (L_{\text{iso}})^{-0.5}$ correlation, found in \citet{Meng2022}, is available for all three samples.
+In Figure \ref{fig:T90}, we show the $T_{90}$ (intrinsic) and $L_{\text{iso}}$ (adopted from \citealt{Xue2019}) distribution for the GRBs with reported polarization detections, along with the high-efficiency sample and the high-energy sample.
+The sample with polarization and redshift detections (selected from Table 1 in \citealt{Gill2021}) consists of GRB 140206A, GRB 160131A, GRB 160509A, GRB 160623A and GRB 171010A, and we only consider the main bright pulse when obtaining the $T_{90}$ of GRB 120624B, GRB 160625B, GRB 190114C in the high-energy sample.
+Obviously, the $ T_{90}\propto (L_{\text{iso}})^{-0.5}$ correlation, found in \citet{Meng2022}, is available for all three samples (best-fitted by log ($T_{\text{90}}$) = 1.67 - 0.5 log ($L_{\text{iso}}$) for a combined sample).
 In the following, we stress that this correlation is quite consistent with the prediction of the neutrino annihilation model (for neutrino-dominated accretion flow, namely NDAF; see \citealt{Poph1999,Liu2017}), and thus favors the thermal-dominated jet and the photosphere model.
-The jet power of neutrino annihilation can be approximated as (for dimensionless black hole spin a = 0.95, see \citealt{Zala2011,Leng2014}):
+The jet power of neutrino annihilation can be approximated as (for dimensionless black hole spin $a = 0.95$, see \citealt{Zala2011,Leng2014}):